The-Extra-Project/geospatial-pipelines/README.md

     - Isosurface extaction: This stage the trained transformer model then generates the 3D representation based on the learned description during training on the colmap MVS parsed images.

+- [bacalhau](./packages/bacalhau/): Consist of the code to run the pipeline for point cloud recreation on bacalhau.

 ## Build instruction: